andrasg/samba-with-ad/README.md

 sudo pam-auth-update --enable mkhomedir
 ```

-## Edit smb.conf
+## Setup Samba for the domain

 Edit `/etc/samba/smb.conf` with the following:

 ```
 [global]
-workgroup = GAAL
+workgroup = DOMAIN
-realm = GAAL.EU
+realm = DOMAIN.TLD
 security = ADS
 kerberos method = secrets and keytab
 ```
+> Note: Replace DOMAIN with your AD domain's name, and DOMAIN.TLD with your AD domain's DNS name.

-Note: the last line tells samba to write computer account password to not only the samba secrets file but to keytab too.
+The last line tells samba to write computer account password to not only the samba secrets file but to keytab too.

 Also add: